On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA: Some inequalities for the sample covariance matrix

-\begin{rem} \textnormal{{\bf (i)} As it can be seen from the proofs in Appendix~\ref{sec:sample:proof}, all our results continue to hold if $\Sigma$ is singular.} \\ \textnormal{{\bf (ii)} Probability bounds on $\|\Sigma_n - \Sigma\|_2$, similar to those in Table~\ref{table1}, have been first derived for distributions with bounded support in \citet[Section 5.4.3]{Vershynin:11}. }\\ \textnormal{{\bf (iii)} A probability bound on $\| \Sigma_n - \Sigma\|_2$, of the same order of magnitude as the one given by Theorem \ref{t:operator}, has been established independently by \citet{Lounici:13}, as this work developed.
-However, our proof is based on a version of Berstein's inequality for unbounded matrices, whereas \citet{Lounici:13} employs a version of this inequality developed for bounded matrices, and therefore uses a different argument to complete his proof.
-The rest of the results presented in Theorems~\ref{t:frobenius} and~\ref{t:operator}, including the bounds on expected values in both cases are, to the best of our knowledge, new.
-The rates given by Theorems~\ref{t:frobenius} and~\ref{t:operator} above are minimax optimal over the class of matrices with effective rank bounded by $\min(\sqrt{n}, p)$, up to logarithmic terms.
-We refer to Theorem 2 of \citet{Lounici:13} for the lower bound derivations with respect to the operator norm.
-The lower bound with respect to the squared Frobenius norm derived in Theorem 2 of \citet{Lounici:13} is of the order of $\|\Sigma\|_2^2\cdot r_e(\Sigma) \cdot p /n$ and is larger than the rate we derived in Theorem~\ref{t:frobenius}.
-However, the proof of Theorem 2 in \citet{Lounici:13} can be tightened, by keeping only the first line of his inequality (5.27), to show that the minimax lower bound is in fact $\|\Sigma\|_2^2\cdot r_e^2(\Sigma) /n$.
-Therefore, our rate is near minimax optimal, over the class of matrices of effective ranks bounded by $\min\left(\sqrt{n}, p\right)$. } \\ \textnormal{ {\bf (iv)} It is noteworthy that the sample estimator $\Sigma_n$ is already minimax rate optimal, in both Frobenius and operator norm, over the class of of matrices of effective ranks bounded by $\min(\sqrt{n}, p)$.
-This suggests that, over this class, very little can be gained by further thresholding or shrinking operations.
-For instance, the nuclear norm penalized estimator, that would have appeared to be a more appropriate estimator over this class, has the same optimal bound, in operator norm, as $\Sigma_n$, see for instance \citep{Lounici:13}. } \end{rem}
+\item[(ii)] Probability bounds on $\|\Sigma_n - \Sigma \|_2$, similar to those in Table~\ref{table1}, have been first derived for distributions with bounded support in \cite{Vershynin:11}, Section~5.4.3.

+\item[(iii)] A probability bound on $\| \Sigma_n - \Sigma\|_2$, of the same order of magnitude as the one given by Theorem~\ref{t:operator}, has been established independently by Lounici \cite{Lounici:13}, as this work developed.
+However, our proof is based on a version of Berstein's inequality for unbounded matrices, whereas Lounici \cite{Lounici:13} employs a version of this inequality developed for bounded matrices, and therefore uses a different argument to complete his proof.
+The rest of the results presented in Theorems \ref{t:frobenius} and \ref {t:operator}, including the bounds on expected values in both cases are, to the best of our knowledge, new.
+The rates given by Theorems \ref{t:frobenius} and \ref{t:operator} above are minimax optimal over the class of matrices with effective rank bounded by $\min(\sqrt {n}, p)$, up to logarithmic terms.
+We refer to Theorem~2 of \cite{Lounici:13} for the lower bound derivations with respect to the operator norm.
+The lower bound with respect to the squared Frobenius norm derived in Theorem~2 of \cite{Lounici:13} is of the order of $\|\Sigma\|_2^2\cdot r_e(\Sigma) \cdot p /n$ and is larger than the rate we derived in Theorem~\ref{t:frobenius}.
+However, the proof of Theorem~2 in \cite{Lounici:13} can be tightened, by keeping only the first line of his inequality (5.27), to show that the minimax lower bound is in fact $\|\Sigma\|_2^2\cdot r_e^2(\Sigma) /n$.
+Therefore, our rate is near minimax optimal, over the class of matrices of effective ranks bounded by $\min (\sqrt{n}, p )$.